-Being retired doesn’t have to keep you bound to your old car.
-Taking out a loan is no more complex than before you were retired, although you’ll have to show you can afford repayments based on your pension, Social Security benefits or other fixed income.
+Being retired doesn’t have to keep you bound to a car you’ve had for years.
+Taking out a loan is no more complex than before you were retired, although you’ll have to show that you can afford repayments based on your pension, CPP benefits or other fixed income.

-To learn more about how car loans work and compare lenders, check out our guide.
+To learn more about how car loans work and to compare lenders, check out our guide.

 Frequently asked questions